pdfcpu/pdfcpu/form/form_multifill.md

 4. If you are only interested in a single output file run:
 ```
-$ pdfcpu form multifill -m merge in.pdf in.csv outDir
+$ pdfcpu form multifill in.pdf in.csv outDir --mode merge
 ```